Free Banach $f$-algebras: Abstract

 \section{Abstract}

-We construct and analyze the free Banach \falg\ $\FBFA E$ generated by a Banach space $E$, extending recent developments in free Banach lattices to the setting of Banach \falg s, where multiplication interacts with the lattice structure.
-Starting from the explicit realization of the free Archimedean \falg\ as a sublattice-algebra of $\mathbb{R}^{E^*}\!\!$, we develop a new structure theorem for normed $f$-algebras that allows us to identify the kernel of the maximal submultiplicative lattice seminorm as precisely those functions vanishing on the unit ball $B_{E^*}$.
-This yields a representation of the free normed \falg\ into $C(B_{E^*})$.
-We prove that this representation extends to an injective map on the completion $\FBFA E$ if and only if $\FBFA E$ is semiprime, and establish that $\FBFA E$ is indeed semiprime whenever $E$ is finite-dimensional or $E=L_1(\mu)$.
+We construct and analyze the free Banach \falg\ $\FBFA E$ generated by a Banach space $E$, extending recent developments on free Banach lattices to the setting of Banach \falg s, where multiplication interacts with the lattice structure.
+Starting from the explicit realization of the free Archimedean \falg\ as a sublattice-algebra of $\mathbb{R}^{E^*}\!\!$, we develop a new structure theorem for normed \falg s that allows us to identify the kernel of the maximal submultiplicative lattice seminorm as precisely those functions vanishing on the unit ball $B_{E^*}$.
+This yields a representation of the free normed \falg\ inside $C(B_{E^*})$.
+We prove that this representation extends to an injective map on the completion $\FBFA E$ if and only if $\FBFA E$ is semiprime, and we establish that $\FBFA E$ is indeed semiprime whenever $E$ is finite-dimensional or $E=L_1(\mu)$.
 This is closely related to approximating operators into a Banach \falg\ by operators into finite-dimensional Banach \falg s.
+We also use the newly constructed free objects to provide an example of a semiprime normed \falg\ whose norm completion is not semiprime.
+Using the tools developed for the study of free objects, we show the following extension property: if $A$ is a closed sublattice-algebra of a Banach \falg\ $B$, then every real-valued lattice-algebra homomorphism on $A$ extends to a real-valued lattice-algebra homomorphism on $B$.

-For a finite-dimensional Banach space $E$, a complete description of $\FBFA E$ is provided: $\FBFA E$ is lattice-algebra isomorphic to $C([0,1]\times S_{E^{*}})$ equipped with pointwise order and the product given by
+For a finite-dimensional Banach space $E$, a complete description of $\FBFA E$ is obtained: $\FBFA E$ is lattice-algebra isomorphic to $C([0,1]\times S_{E^{*}})$ equipped with pointwise order and the product given by

 As a consequence, Banach spaces of the same dimension generate isomorphic free Banach \falg s.
 The interplay between the lattice and algebraic structures also leads to unexpected behavior: for instance, the free normed \falg\ is always order dense in $\FBFA E$, whereas for free Banach lattices this only holds when $E$ is finite-dimensional.